Spot Trading vs Leverage Trading: What Is The Difference?

 Trading the spot market means that you are trading the real market where you can buy an underlying asset and have ownership of that asset.
 For example, if you trade the spot stock market you essentially buy the real stock from the stockbroker and now you own a piece of the company.

-The same thing goes for crypto spot trading, when you buy a cryptocurrency in the spot market it is yours to keep and you can add it to your personal wallet and send it out from the exchange at any time.
+The same thing goes for crypto spot trading, when you buy a cryptocurrency in the spot market it is yours to keep and you can add it to your wallet and send it out from the exchange at any time.
 The spot market gives you access to the underlying assets

 When you search for Apple stock or Tesla stock on Google and you get the price chart you are looking at the spot market of the Apple and Tesla stock which represents the true price of both companies.
 T

-o be able to buy these stocks you need to sign up for a spot market stock exchange and invest your own money.
+To be able to buy these stocks you need to sign up for a spot market stock exchange and invest your own money.
 Spot trading is also considered to be a low-risk investment compared to leveraged products.

 Pros and cons of spot market